100 Notable alumni of

 Biography

 Angela Dorothea Merkel is a German retired politician who served as Chancellor of Germany from 2005 to 2021.
-She is the only woman to have held the office.
-Merkel previously served as Leader of the Opposition from 2002 to 2005 and as Leader of the Christian Democratic Union from 2000 to 2018.
-During her chancellorship, Merkel was frequently referred to as the de facto leader of the European Union (EU) and the most powerful woman in the world.
+She is the only woman to have held the office and the only from former East Germany.
+She was Leader of the Opposition from 2002 to 2005 and Leader of the Christian Democratic Union (CDU) from 2000 to 2018.

 3. Johann Wolfgang von Goethe